Start From

 Therefore it is necessary to travel with a tolerant and flexible mind.

-Accommodations, bathroom facilities, and meals are at most places very basic, simple, and rustic.
+Accommodations, bathroom facilities, and meals are in most places very basic, simple, and rustic.

 Most lunch stops are based on packed lunches or picnic meals.